-To better understand the proposed model, visualization results of ablation studies are provided in Figure \ref{visiual}.
-According to the results in Table \ref{ablation}, for the single module and the combination of two modules, the models with the highest DICE are selected for visualization analysis.
+Visualization results of ablation studies on the Synapse dataset are provided in Figure \ref{visiual}.
 Compared with the baseline model, the CoSE in the decoder considerably enhances the model to recognize foreground and background features, resulting in significantly reduced error regions.
-In particular, for the third row, the model successfully segmented the gallbladder objects, while the baseline model fails to identify them.
+In particular, for the third row, the model successfully segments the gallbladder objects, while the baseline model fails to identify them.
 With the combination of the CSI module, the approximate shape of each organ can be localized, suggesting that the model can accurately understand the structural characteristics of organs by obtaining informative features based on the different levels of semantic information between the encoder and the decoder.
-Compared with the previous model, the FIF-UNet has the ability to accurately capture the spatial distribution and morphological details of each organ by integrating semantic information of different scales, benefiting to reduce the misidentified scattering areas in the segmentation results.
+Compared with the previous model, the FIF-UNet has the ability to accurately capture the spatial distribution and morphological details of each organ by integrating semantic information of different scales, which helps reduce the misidentified scattering areas in the segmentation results.

 In addition, the classical SwinUNet and three recent models (PVT-CASCADE, TransCASCADE, and Cascaded MERIT) are also selected to compare the visualization results with the proposed FIF-UNet.
 As shown in Figure \ref{contrast}, compared with the selected models, the proposed FIF-UNet is capable of accurately locating all organs with precise details.
-For the segmentation of the stomach, the selected baselines suffer from task challenges due to its high similarity with the background, i.e., can only partially identify the organ, or even fail to detect them.
+For the segmentation of the stomach, the selected baselines suffer from task challenges due to its high similarity with the background, i.e., can only partially identify the organ, or even fail to detect it.
 Fortunately, the proposed FIF-UNet model demonstrates significant advantages in accurately segmenting the entire stomach and greatly reducing the risk of misidentifying other regions as the stomach.
 Furthermore, in the case of the second row, it can also be observed that compared to recent models, only the FIF-UNet can identify the hollow region in the middle of the left kidney, illustrating its advantages in capturing complex structural details.
 From the above analysis, except for the quantitative metrics, more qualitative results also support the performance improvements over baselines.